nualagr/dargan-health-foods/README.md

 debug=True
 ```

-17. You will then be able to run the app locally by typing
+16. You will then be able to run the app locally by typing
 ```
 python3 manage.py runserver
 ```

+17. You can access the Admin interface by adding '/admin' to the end of the url
+and logging in with the credentials of the Superuser that you created.

 <br>

 ##### back to [top](#table-of-contents)